-1. If your child has permanent hearing loss
+1. If your child has permanent hearing loss/deafness

-If the hearing tests show that your child has permanent hearing loss, they’ll be referred to our Hearing Support Service.
+If the hearing tests show that your child has permanent sensory neural or long standing hearing loss/deafness, they’ll be referred to Lambeth Hearing Support Service.

 An educational audiologist from our Hearing Support Service will work closely with a paediatric audiologist in the NHS.

 - Assess hearing levels

 - Help your child to use their hearing aids or cochlear implants.